kachkaev/KachkaevAssetsVersionBundle/README.md

 Overview
 --------

-The main objective of this Symfony2 bundle is to automate the process of updating assets version each time it needs to be changed (doing this manually is a real pain).
+The purpose of this Symfony2 bundle is to automate the process of updating assets version each time it needs to be changed (doing this manually is a real pain).

 The bundle can read and write ``assets_version`` parameter in ``app/config/parameters.yml`` from symfony console.
 One of the advantages of the bundle is that it does not break existing formatting in the yaml file.